Ameya1337/Abalone-Age-Prediction-XHEC-2024-25/README.md

 This will return the predicted age of the abalone based on the input features.

-## Model Training

-*(Content to be added)*

-This section will describe how to train the model, including the commands and steps to train it inside or outside the Docker container.

-## MLflow Integration

-*(Content to be added)*

-This section will describe the integration with MLflow for tracking experiments and visualizing model performance metrics.

 ## Project Structure

 The project is organized as follows: